ExpressJet planning revival as widebody charter operator

 Defunct US regional airline ExpressJet could re-emerge as a charter carrier under new ownership, initially flying passengers on one Boeing 777-200ER.

-In a 17 July letter to the US Department of Transportiation’s (DOT) Air Carrier Fitness Division, ExpressJet’s new owners, siblings Vandi and Sami Cooyar, outline a plan to use the former regional carrier’s operating certificate to reboot the brand as a charter operator.
+In a 17 July letter to the US Department of Transportation’s (DoT) Air Carrier Fitness Division, ExpressJet’s new owners, siblings Vandi and Sami Cooyar, outline a plan to use the former regional carrier’s operating certificate to reboot the brand as a charter airline.

-The Cooyars, which own Reno, Nevada-based lessor Logistic Air, request a 90-day extension to submit a notice of intent to resume operations with the carrier’s certificate, which was due to expire next month.
+The Cooyars, who own Reno, Nevada-based lessor Logistic Air, request a 90-day extension to submit a notice of intent to resume operations with the carrier’s certificate, due to expire next month.

-Late last year, a bankruptcy court approved ExpressJet’s re-organisation plan and the company was sold to Polaris 8, a subsidary of Logistic Air.
-Polaris 8 is headquartered in Delaware.
+Late last year, a bankruptcy court approved ExpressJet’s re-organisation plan and the company was sold to Delaware-headquartered Polaris 8, a subsidary of Logistic Air.

 The 777 that ExpressJet plans to use for charter operations will be leased by Logistic and carries the registration N771LG.